Dozer-Protocol/automatic-exchange-service/README.md

 With the parameters set, `docker-compose.template.yml` can be renamed to `docker-compose.yml` and you can call `docker compose build` and `docker compose up`

 This will build the services and setup the wallets (main and test).

+## How it works?

+With all the services running, the platform is ready to get new TX sent to the address informed on `RECEIVE_ADDRESS`.
+There are two types of TX will be processed by the platform:

+### Buy

+This is the regular TX: HTR will be sent to the `RECEIVE_ADDRESS` and the amount of token (when referencing **token**, it is the one specified by `TOKEN_UUID`) will be calculated using the `TOKEN_PRICE` parameter.

+The main wallet will then verify if there is balance available for the TX and will send the token amount to the same address which sent the first transaction.
+If there is no available balance in main wallet, the HTR amount received will be sent back to the owner.

+### Buyback

+There will be someone that whant to send back the token bought, this is also possible using this ICO platorm.

+When a TX received in `RECEIVE_ADDRESS` has the `TOKEN_UUID` token as input, a buyback action will be start: the amount of HTR to be sent is calculated using the `TOKEN_BUYBACK_PRICE` parameter.

+The same balance check of the Buy action will be made before sending the HTR back.

+## TX check

+All the received transactions are registered on database.
+And the fields for each one are:

+- creation_time - Register the time that the TX are verified by the websocket plugin, will easy the search for non-complete TX;
+- txid_receive - First TX (receiving token or HTR by user) ID, will also help on search for problems;
+- txid_send - "Answer" TX ID, to check and comprove the send of HTR or token to user
+- htr_amount - self-explanatory
+- token_amount - self-explanatory
+- buyback - boolean field to show if it is a buyback transaction
+- success - boolean field to represent the success of the entire transaction (enough balance)